SpaceFrags/kopia_webhook/README.md

-# Kopia Webhook Status
+# Kopia Webhook

 ## 💾 Monitor Your Kopia Backups in Home Assistant

+***

+## Disclaimer

+This integration is an **independent, community-maintained project** and is **not affiliated with, endorsed by, or officially associated with the Kopia project** or its developers.

+Kopia is a registered trademark of its respective owners.
+This project uses the name "Kopia" solely for the purpose of identifying the software it integrates with.

+***

-The **Kopia Webhook Status** integration provides a sensor entity in Home Assistant that is updated immediately whenever a Kopia backup job completes.
+The **Kopia Webhook** integration provides a sensor entity in Home Assistant that is updated immediately whenever a Kopia backup job completes.

-Unlike polling-based solutions, this integration uses a **push-based webhook** to instantly receive the backup status, making it highly efficient and responsive.
+Kopia's API can be sometimes hit or miss as such unlike polling-based solutions, this integration uses a **push-based webhook** to instantly receive the backup status, making it highly efficient and responsive.
 It also stores a full history of your recent backups as attributes on the sensor.

 The integration supports **multiple Kopia instances**, allowing you to monitor several different backup jobs (e.g., separate machines or users) with unique sensor entities.